Buyers are in an excellent position when it comes to negotiating a private treaty sale – but what about properties for sale by auction?

 This is powerful information to arm yourself with ahead of negotiations, as a failed auction is a seller’s worst nightmare.

-If the clearance rate is dropping, the odds of your pre-auction offer being accepted just shot up.
+If the clearance rate is dropping as is occurring in many parts of Australia, the odds of your pre-auction offer being accepted just shot up.

 READ MORE: 6 times you can snag a property pre-auction